preetamzare/MyAWSSAA-Notes/Labs/Additional_notes.md

 ### AWS MQ

-If you’re using messaging with existing applications and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
+If you’re using messaging with **existing applications** and want to move your messaging service to the cloud quickly and easily, it is recommended that you consider Amazon MQ.
 It supports industry-standard APIs and protocols so you can switch from any standards-based message broker to Amazon MQ without rewriting the messaging code in your applications.

+If you are building **brand new applications** in the cloud, then it is highly recommended that you consider Amazon SQS and Amazon SNS

 SQS does not support an extensive list of industry-standard messaging APIs and protocol, unlike Amazon MQ.
 Moreover, using Amazon SQS requires you to do **additional changes** in the messaging code of applications to make it compatible.